Everton - Aston Villa: How to watch, stream, team news, start time, odds

 Prediction

-Jack Grealish is expected to miss his 11th straight game (2W-3D-5L), making it an automatic tip of the cap to the Toffees.
+Jack Grealish misses his 11th straight game (2W-3D-5L), making it an automatic tip of the cap to the Toffees.
 Everton 2-0 Aston Villa.

 How to watch Everton – Aston Villa and start time